What Do Toads Eat?

 As adults, toads obviously have more choices when it comes to their food!
 It’s at this point they’re large enough to eat anything that fits in their mouth.

-Did you know that a toad’s tongue can be twice the length of their body?
+Fun fact: Did you know that a toad’s tongue can be twice the length of their body?
 This is the average.
 Some toads will have shorter tongues—it just depends on their species.
+The long tongue helps to catch insects.

 An adult toad, in the wild, can eat any of the animals and insects on this list (in addition to the previous list):